Calcolo numerico per la generazione di immagini fotorealistiche

 Create a Kotlin or Java application in IntelliJ IDEA:

-The empty application prints Hello World!
+The empty application prints Hello World!: first,

-change the message to Hello, wold!
+change the message to Hello, wold!.

 To use Git, you can also rely on IntelliJ’s “VCS” menu (it

-).
+automatically manages .gitignore).
 It’s very convenient,

 sometimes perhaps too much…